AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Combat.md

 Any actions that carry risk require a Save as usual, usually against the creature you’re engaged with.

-The players' side always acts first in a Round.
-However, if the players are at risk of being surprised or caught flat footed, each player should make a DEX Save versus the opponent.
+The players' side always goes first in a Round.
+However, if it's not obvious that the players would be able to act before their opponents each player should make a DEX Save versus the opponent.
 Failure means they do not act during the first round, success means they act first as usual.

 ## Attacking